 This is for my fellow social media mamas: remember how we all argued a few years ago about how leggings may or may not be pants?
 For the record, I was on the side of “leggings are pants,” and I never left.
-They cover my legs and they look like pants to me.
+They cover my legs, and they look like pants to me.

-Cue 2020, when we all got good at putting aside the things that used to divide us, if even for a while.
+Cue 2020, when we all got good at putting aside the things used to divide us, if even for a while.
 Quarantine-life seems to have left every mama reveling in the delicious glory that legging-pants provide.
-They colorfully cover my legs, they move with me as I wrangle kids, and stretch to fit all the cookies.
+They colorfully cover my legs; they move with me as I wrangle kids, and stretch to fit all the cookies.
 Like how can I look so cute AND feel so good?

 As the necessary isolation of this early Spring set in, we needed leggings.
 The start of the pandemic was uncomfortable for most everyone.
-We needed coffee at 3 pm and 6 pm, and really nice pens, and dry shampoo and understanding and grace and screentime.
+We needed coffee at 3 pm and 6 pm, nice pens, dry shampoo, and understanding and grace and screentime.
 We deserved all the best bandaids to cover the bruises left by a collective community traumatic event.
 The pandemic became an equalizer in the world of motherhood.
 Suddenly, it seemed like we all embraced a state of grace and acceptance.
 And things remained warm and fuzzy, but it isn’t seeming to last.

 But now, as the Fall looms and we navigate the return to school, the same Facebook pages that had become complementary and cozy are becoming overrun with discussions of masks and vaxs and distance and resistance.

 I get it: people have big feelings about anything related to kids.
 After all, we all love our kids more than anything, more than ourselves.
 Add-in extra layers of fatigue, uncertainty, and loss…and it’s getting hard to keep smiling and chalking our walks.